-signaling messages in an attack over the network.
-On path A, the attacker creates a new public room with payload in room name, room description, or room category (room-create).
-Bob requests list of all public rooms which causes XSS in his application (room-latest), this is applicable to all users in the lobby.
-Victim can also request details about selected room which also delivers the XSS payload (roomstate).
-On path B, the attacker sets payload as username and joins Bob's room (room-join).
+Figure 6 presents the two paths we identified to forge signaling messages in an attack over the network.
+On path A, the attacker creates a new public room with a payload in the room name, room description, or room category (room-create).
+Bob requests a list of all public rooms which causes XSS in his application (room-latest), this is applicable to all users in the lobby.
+A victim can also request details about a selected room which also de-livers the XSS payload (roomstate).
+On path B, the attacker sets the payload as a username and joins Bob's room (room-join).
 As soon as the attacker joins the room, XSS is executed in Bob's application (user-joined).

-Selected payloads of Bigscreen XSS attacks are available in supplemental materials as Appendix H. Please see [55] for a complete procedure, other discovered vulnerabilities, and technical details.
+Selected payloads of Bigscreen XSS attacks are available in supplemental materials as Appendix H. Please see (Vondráček, 2019) for a complete procedure, other discovered vulnerabilities, and technical details.

 4.5.
-Phase IV - Exploit Development
+Phase IV - exploit development

-In order to know the severity of the identified issues, we focused on ways how malicious hackers could possibly abuse the Bigscreen application and put its users at risk.
-The following highlights significant achievements while the full set of exploits and technical details are available in [55].
+In order to know the severity of the identified issues, we focused on ways of how malicious hackers could possibly abuse the Bigscreen application and put its users at risk.
+The following highlights significant achievements while the full set of exploits and technical details are available in Vondráček (2019).